Does this sound like your Big Data learning so far?

-Jesse Anderson is a Data Engineer, Creative Engineer and CEO of Smoking Hand.
+Jesse Anderson is a Data Engineer, Creative Engineer, and Managing Director of Big Data Institute.

-He trains at companies ranging from startups to Fortune 100 companies on Big Data.
-This includes training on cutting edge technology like Apache Kafka, Apache Hadoop and Apache Spark.
-He has taught thousands of students the skills to become Data Engineers.
+He mentors companies all over the world ranging from startups to Fortune 100 companies on Big Data.
+This includes projects using cutting-edge technologies like Apache Kafka, Apache Hadoop, and Apache Spark.

-He is widely regarded as an expert in the field and his novel teaching practices.
-Jesse is published on O’Reilly and Pragmatic Programmers.
-He has been covered in prestigious publications such as The Wall Street Journal, CNN, BBC, NPR, Engadget, and Wired.
+He is widely regarded as an expert in the field and for his novel teaching practices.
+Jesse is published on Apress, O’Reilly, and Pragmatic Programmers.
+He has been covered in prestigious publications such as The Wall Street Journal, Harvard Business Review, CNN, BBC, NPR, Engadget, and Wired.